bugzmanov/nes_ebook/src/chapter_6_4.md

 # Rendering Static Screen

-At this point the CPU and PPU are fully functional and working in coordination with each other.
+At this point, the CPU and PPU are fully functional and working in coordination with each other.
-So if we load a game into our emulator, the game would be actually executing and most likely would run into demo mode.
+So if we load a game into our emulator, the game would be executing and most likely would run into demo mode.

 The problem is that we can't see what's going on inside.
-Remember how we had intercepted the execution of the snake game to read game screen state?
+Remember how we had intercepted the execution of the snake game to read the game screen state?
 And then had it rendered via SDL2 canvas?
 We will have to do something similar here.
 It's just the data format a frame used by NES is slightly more complicated.

 PPU has to deal with 2 categories of objects: